 As one of the world’s most cited child and adolescent psychiatrists, his longitudinal studies combining brain imaging, genetics, and neuropsychology have had a transformative impact on psychology, psychiatry, clinical care, the judicial system, parenting philosophy, adolescent medicine, substance abuse, and education reform.
 In addition to his over 200 scientific papers, and being the recipient of many national and international academic awards, Giedd’s work has been widely covered in the general media and he was the 2012 co-recipient of the Society for Neuroscience’s Science Educator Award for making brain research advances accessible to a wide audience.

-Nita A. Farahany is a Professor of Law & Philosophy at Duke Law School and Director of Science & Society at Duke University.
+Nita A. Farahany is a Professor of Law & Philosophy at Duke University and the director of Duke Science & Society.
 In 2010, she was appointed by President Obama to the Presidential Commission for the Study of Bioethical Issues, and continues to serve as a member.
-She is a widely published scholar on the ethical, legal, and social implications of the biosciences and emerging technologies, and a frequent commentator for national media and radio shows.
-Farahany is an elected member of the American Law Institute, a Board members of the International Neuroethics Society, a co-editor-in-chief and founder of the Journal of Law and the Biosciences, and recipient of the 2013 Paul M. Bator award given annually to an outstanding legal academic under 40.
-She holds an AB (Genetics) from Dartmouth College, a JD, MA, and Ph.D.
-(Philosophy) from Duke University, and an ALM (Biology) from Harvard University.
+She is a widely published scholar on the ethical, legal, and social implications of the biosciences and emerging technologies.
+Farahany is an elected member of the American Law Institute, a board member of the International Neuroethics Society and the Center for Responsible Brainwave Technologies, a member of the Law and Ethics Advisory Panel as part of the Football Players Health Study at Harvard University, and a co-editor in chief of the Journal of Law and the Biosciences.
+Farahany holds an AB (genetics) from Dartmouth College, and an ALM (biology) from Harvard University, and a JD, MA, and Ph.D. (philosophy) from Duke University.

 Jed Rakoff is a U.S. District judge and an adjunct professor at Columbia Law School.
 Prior to going on bench, Rakoff was an assistant U.S. attorney, a criminal defense lawyer, and partner at two major law firms.
 He teaches an upperclass course on science and the courts at Columbia Law School and is the author of several judicial opinions and law review articles on the interplay of science and the law.
 Rakoff served on the governing board of the MacArthur Foundation Project on Law and Neuroscience, and co-authored A Judge’s Guide to Neuroscience.
 He also served on various committees of the National Academy of Science and is a member of American Law Institute and American Academy of Arts and Sciences.
 Rakoff was educated at Swarthmore College, Oxford University, and Harvard Law School.